Echo (computing): Modems

 The Hayes AT commands that control local echo (in command mode) are E0 for off and E1 for on.
 For local echo (in data mode), the commands are F1 and F0 respectively.
 Note the reversal of the suffixed digits.
 Unlike the "E" commands, the "F" commands are not part of the EIA/TIA-602 standard.

 Host systems

-Some host systems perform local echo themselves, in their device drivers and so forth.
+Some host systems perform echo, in their device drivers and so forth.